henrik/octopress/source/_posts/2013-08-08-struct-inheritance-is-overused.markdown

 end
 ```

-This doesn't mitigate any of the problems I listed, though, so I still wouldn't use a `Struct` except for data containment.
+This doesn't mitigate any of the problems I listed, though, so everything above still applies.

-I've also seen claims that subclassing can cause superclass mismatch errors with Rails class reloading, but I've been unable to replicate that.
+I've also seen claims that subclassing `Struct` can cause superclass mismatch errors with Rails class reloading, but I've been unable to replicate that.

 ## Alternatives